ryancramerdesign/ProcessWire/site-beginner/templates/README.txt

 ============================================================

 This is a plain text document.
-If you are currently online with internet access, you might prefer to read the HTML version of this document located at this URL:
+If you are currently online with internet access, you will find it much nicer to read an HTML formatted version of this document located at:

 http://processwire.com/docs/tutorials/default-site-profile/

 Are you already somewhat familiar with ProcessWire and/or PHP?
-You might prefer to use the Intermediate Edition of this profile, which uses the delayed output strategy more commonly used on larger sites.
+You might also want to look into the Intermediate Edition of this profile.

+Need multi-language support?
+The multi-language version of this default site profile is a good place to start.

+Both the intermediate and multi-language versions of this site profile are available as installation options when installing ProcessWire.

 Introduction
 ============